UD-CISC374/educational-game-design-document-team-12-jason-and-shabir/egdd.md

 ## Presentation of Rules

-there will be some examples shown on what is expected and how to enter their answers. a small text box will be designated for advice and information on the game as well as each type of problem
+A welcome screen will show explain the basic structure of the game and how to play.
+Each game state will feature a list of available functions that a player can call, and hints on how to interact with the game.

 ## Presentation of Content

-Earlier stages of the game will feature some hints on the nature of the problem asked.
-General structure of a for loop, etc.  But the general structures that will be asked are expected to be somewhat familiar before the game is played.
+Earlier stages of the game will feature some hints on the nature of the problem asked - general structure of a for loop, etc.  But the structures that will be asked are expected to be somewhat familiar before the game is played.

 ## Story (Brief)